Lo! Death has reared himself a throne

 TJ reached across the bank of computers that divided them, rustling the open bag of crisps in her direction.

-She looked at him, one sandy blonde eyebrow raised.
+She looked at him, one sandy eyebrow raised.

-"Go on," he cajoled.
-"The night is young - it's not even two.
+"Go on," he soothed.
+"The night is young.
+It's not even two.
 Besides, it's Wednesday.
-You know nothing ever happens on a Wednesday."
+You know nothing happens on a Wednesday."

 Maisie resisted for a moment more, eyeing the crisps with her tongue poked into her cheek.